2010 All-Ireland Senior Football Championship final: Kit

 On Monday 30 August 2010, the GAA's Central Competitions Control Committee announced that both teams would play in their away kits due to both home kits being red.
 This meant that Cork would play in a predominantly white kit with a red trim, while Down would play in a predominantly yellow kit with a red and black trim.
 This is a similar arrangement to what occurred when Cork and Down played in a semi-final of the 1994 All-Ireland Senior Football Championship.
-2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in the All-Ireland Senior Football Championship Final donned alternative strips, whilst the 1996 final was the last time one team (Meath) wore an alternative strip (versus Mayo).
+2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in the All-Ireland SFC final donned alternative strips, whilst the 1996 final was the last time one team (Meath) wore an alternative strip (versus Mayo).

 Tickets

 Tickets were reported to be selling for €400 on eBay during the weekend of the final.
 Planes, trains and buses from Cork were said to have been fully booked, with Iarnród Éireann commissioning five additional trains to Dublin due to "phenomenal demand".